-Children may not be cautious with contact lenses or eyeglasses.
-You may encourage and teach them the proper ways to wear it.
+Children may not be cautious with contacts or eyeglasses.
+You may encourage and teach them the proper ways to wear them.
 Tell them not to remove it while they are reading.

 You may also ask them to remove glasses before playing games since broken glasses may cause injuries.
 Always buy eyeglasses according to an ophthalmologist’s prescription and check the vision and change glasses at the recommended time.

 Children tend to use smartphones, tablets, gaming consoles, and computers as much as possible.
 Using these devices for extended periods may strain the eyes.

 A nationwide poll by the C.S.Mott Children’s Hospital enquired parents about the major factors affecting children’s eye health.
 The findings reveal that 49% of parents identify overall screen time as the primary factor affecting their children’s eye health.
 In contrast, 45% attribute reading in insufficient light as the leading factor, whereas 40% consider the proximity of television or phone and diet as important influences.
 Additionally, 37% of parents factored the emission of blue light from the screens as a relevant factor.

 Screen time should be less than an hour for kids younger than five years.
 Older kids should have only an hour of screen time in a day (4).
 Minimal screen time can help ensure the child’s sleep, physical activity, and development are not affected.
 Screen time should not be before bed, and you should avoid showing a video screen for a long time to kids younger than 18 months (3).

 You may encourage them to indulge in other activities and outdoor games.
 If your kid has to use the screen for a long time, teach them the 20-20-20 rule, which is to look 20 feet away for 20 seconds every 20 minutes (3).
 This healthy tip may ensure good eyesight.